 I tried to ask my friend this, but the words came out all a-quiver, in the wrong order, neutered.
 Our past overshadowed our present, and we could not see.
 I couldn’t ask him directly because he did not want to ask himself.
 The day I told him I loved him, I said it in passing; not in an attempt to create artificial nonchalance, but because I genuinely thought he already knew, that it would come as no surprise.
 I wasn’t looking for anything other than for things to carry on as they were – with us being important to each other, and nothing more.
 Yet clearly this word – so little, yet so vast – sounded less like home to him, and more like the rattle of ball and chain, the snip-snip of scissors shivering in anticipation for the clipping of wings.

 I’m not sure.

-It’s a year since the fall-out; the way there’s fall-out after a nuclear bomb, a radiation that permeates everything it touches, so intrinsic, so integral was the destruction that it caused.
+It’s a year since the fall-out; the way there’s fall-out after a nuclear bomb, a radiation that permeates everything it touches, so intrinsic, so integral, the destruction that it caused.
 This Spring hurts less than the last.
-(There is nothing so contrary as the heaviness in your heart at the first blush of snowdrops on yearning soil.)
+(There is nothing so contrary as feeling heaviness in your heart at the first blush of snowdrops.)
 This year, I feel the sunlight on my skin and find it in my heart to be grateful for what we had, while it lasted.
 I do not like the taste of regret in my mouth.

 Perhaps by the time next Spring rolls itself around, I will stop feeling foolish.
 Foolish for thinking I could trust in the giving of myself.
 I might start being glad that I kept myself honest, open, and raw.
 I may let go of the hurt that he found it so easy to push our connection aside, like an irksome piece of paperwork you slide to the back of the pile.
 Perhaps next Spring, I will see the glisten of babbling water, and smile, content that the ice has thawed.
 Then, I was grieving, I will think to myself.
 But everything has its season, and that season is done.